vaadin/platform/scripts/generator/templates/template-release-notes-maintenance.md

 *This is a maintenance release for Vaadin 23.3.
 See [23.3.0 release notes](https://github.com/vaadin/platform/releases/tag/23.3.0) for details and resources.*

 **Notable Changes**
-- Since Vaadin 23.3, the minimal supported Spring-boot version is 2.7.x
+- Since Vaadin 23.3, the minimal supported spring.boot.version is 2.7.x
 - Since Vaadin 23.3.5, due to the founded vulnerability ([CVE-2022-1471](https://nvd.nist.gov/vuln/detail/CVE-2022-1471)), dependency for `org.yaml:snakeyaml` has been removed.
   - Vaadin project is not depending on the vulnerable dependency (`org.yaml:snakeyaml`) directly, users can add the dependency if needed